 Menu items may differ from those listed.
 Vegetarian options are available.
-Open at 5pm Tuesday through Saturday, closed Sundays and Mondays.
+Winter hours are as follows, open at 5:30pm Tuesday through Saturday, closed Sunday and Mondays.
 Reservations are recommended though not neccessary.
 Please call 541-488-0521.